Phillip Gariseb

 Phillip Gariseb (born 6 September 1973) is a Namibian footballer.

+Club career

+Gariseb had a year spell in German football with FC Penzberg, playing alongside fellow international players Frans Ananias and Erastus Gariseb.

+International career

 He played in 18 matches for the Namibia national football team from 1995 to 1999.
 He was also named in Namibia's squad for the 1998 African Cup of Nations tournament.